 Related story: Why Retailers Should Offer BNPL Both Online and In-Store

-Yaacov Martin is the CEO and Co-Founder of Jifiti, a global fintech company.
+Yaacov Martin is the CEO and co-founder of The Jifiti Group, a global fintech company.
 He is a thought-leader, panelist, and active contributor to leading payments and fintech publications.
 Bylined on TechCrunch, Payments Journal, The Fintech Times, and The Paypers, among others.